Introduction

 You'll need

-- Your completed forms and supporting documents
+- your completed forms and supporting documents,

-- $10 to file your Registration of Divorce Proceedings, if it's not already filed
+- $10 to file your Registration of Divorce Proceedings, if it's not already filed,

-- $80 to file your application for divorce
+- $80 to file your application for divorce,

-- Money to have your Affidavit — Desk Order Divorce sworn, if you need to (it costs around $40 to have this done at the registry)
+- money to have your Affidavit — Desk Order Divorce sworn, if you need to (it costs around $40 to have this done at the registry).

 Prepare your application

-Make one copy of your completed forms and put each set in the following order:
+Make one copy of your completed forms:

 - Notice of Joint Family Claim (Form F1), if it's not already filed